MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-tab-aad-rev.md

     1. Enter the name of your app that will be displayed to the user.
         You can change this name at a later stage, if you want to.

     1. Select the intended types of user accounts that can access your app.
-For this tutorial, select **Accounts in this organizational directory only (Microsoft only - Single tenant)**.
+For this section, select **Accounts in this organizational directory only (Microsoft only - Single tenant)**.

 1. Select the **Redirect URI** details.